radcli/radcli/README.rst

 several years.

-This library addresses these shortcomings, adds package management via pkg-config, adds support for TLS and DTLS, provides documentation of the API, and will include any new features for the task.
+This library addresses these shortcomings, adds package management via pkg-config, adds support for TCP, TLS and DTLS, provides documentation of the API, and will include any new features for the task.
 It is provided as a shared library in case it is useful to other projects as well, and is also made source compatible with radiusclient-ng and freeradius-client.